rimironenko/aws-iot-greengrass-project/README.md

 ## Development

 The generated function handler class just returns the input.
-The configured AWS Java SDK client is created in `DependencyFactory` class and you can add the code to interact with the SDK client based on your use case.
+The configured AWS Java SDK client is created in `DependencyFactory` class, and you can add the code to interact with the SDK client based on your use case.

 #### Building the project